-1. Clock Loss Indicators are used for:

-- 2. Frequency Drift Indicators can use any one of the two inputs or the Crystal / Reference input as the golden reference with respect to which FDx for all other clocks can be recorded in the Status Registers.
+- 1. Clock Loss Indicators are used for: - a.
+Hitless Switching Triggers - b.
+Update in Status Registers in the register map - 2.
+Frequency Drift Indicators can use any one of the four inputs or the Crystal / Reference input as the golden reference with respect to which FDx for all other clocks can be recorded in the Status Registers.
 FDx thresholds for each clock input for each clock can be set independently. - 3.
 Coarse and Fine Frequency Drift indicators can be concurrently enabled.
 This enables the user to detect fast drifting frequencies since detecting fine drifts will take longer measurements. - 4.
-Clock loss and Lock loss indicators are available as alerts on flexible IO pins as described in the functional description section of the data sheet. - Clock Loss can be combined with either of the frequency drift monitors (coarse and fine) to trigger the hitless switching event in the PLLs.
+Clock loss and Lock loss indicators are available as alerts on flexible IO pins as described in the functional description section of the - 5.
+Clock Loss can be combined with either of the frequency drift monitors (coarse and fine) to trigger the hitless switching event in the PLLs.
 The trigger for a hitless switching event in the PLL can therefore be either the Clock Loss event or either of Clock Loss or Frequency Drift.